 One recent example exemplifies how Alliance deals with these kinds of surprises.

 Several years ago, we found an attractive deal on a net lease commercial property.
 The location was great, and the area was sufficiently developed to give the tenant limited options to move in the future — just the kind of supply-and-demand dynamics we love best.
-The lease had a slightly unusual structure, but it was nothing we hadn’t dealt with before.
-Crucially, the tenant’s lease was up for renewal soon, and the seller’s insecurity on their ability to renew the tenant’s lease helped Alliance secure a below market price.

 In the first years after the deal, everything was great.
 At the time, we were unaware of the landmine we were about to face…. there was a state law (not generally used in a commercial real estate) that allows the lessor to takeover the lease if the lessee fails to pay an invoice within 30 days.